 These class webpages have a daily schedule for the current week that includes all assignments for that week listed by day, notes, powerpoints with narration, translation worksheets, and Quia homework exercises.
 Students that are absent, need extra reinforcement, or miss assignments should get their work from their class homepage.

-I am available to answer student questions Mondays during our Latin tutorial during smart lunch.
+I am available to answer student questions Thursdays during our Latin tutorial during smart lunch.